 This research takes us from the atomic scale provided by high resolution structural models of viruses and enzymes to complex interaction networks of nucleic acids, metabolites, and proteins that make up a living system.
 A diverse set of analytical, biophysical, biochemical, and chemical biology techniques are used in the discovery process.
 The Bothner lab is part of the Biological Electron Transfer and Catalysis (BETCy) Energy Frontiers Research Center (EFRC), the Thermal Biology Institute, and MSU’s new Keck program in Extreme Microbiology of Yellowstone.

 (2) Nature has evolved active bio-architectures that are both dynamic and responsive.
 Protein function is intimately connected to dynamics; therefore, knowledge of the frequency, range, and coordination of motion in large complexes is critical to understanding biological mechanisms.
 We use protein cages as a paradigm for studying the assembly and protein dynamics important to the function of supramolecular complexes.
-On going projects include use of adeno associated virus (AAV) in targeted gene therapy, protein cages from extremophiles, and the mechanism of action behind small molecule Hepatitis B antivirals.
-An exciting new area of research is studying
+On-going projects include use of adeno associated virus (AAV) in targeted gene therapy, the role of protein dynamics in gene editing by CRISPR complexes, and the mechanism of action behind small molecule Hepatitis B antivirals, and enzyme complexes using electron bifurcation.